11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 One of the best Melbourne travel tips is ensuring you pick the right neighbourhood to stay in

-If you’re not walking around Melbourne, then the best way to get around is by public transport.
+Melbourne’s a super walkable city, but we also have an extensive public transport network.
 If you’ve only got a short amount of time in Melbourne, a car won’t be necessary – and will probably be more trouble than it’s worth.

 Despite Melburnians’ regular complaints about our public transport system, it’s actually quite decent.
 As a visitor to Melbourne, it’ll get you to most places you need to go fairly directly.

 We’ve got a range of trams, trains and buses to get you from A to B. You’ll need to purchase a myki, which is a pain for short-term visitors because it does cost a one-off fee of $6.
-A good option for visitors is a myki Explorer, which includes myki Money.
-The maximum you’ll pay on public transport is $9 a day.
+The maximum you’ll pay on public transport is $10 a day.
 You can calculate fares online.

 If you’re sticking to the inner city, take advantage of the Free Tram Zone.